Choose another lake

 Developing

 The white bass population remains very good.
 Historically, fall electrofishing surveys did not produce adequate sample sizes to assess the population, but our catch rates have increased over the last few years.
-All population indices were within the desired range in 2016.
-The 2016 fall fish survey showed a catch rate of 35/hr of electrofishing, which is the highest catch rate of white bass in more than 10 years.
+All population indices were within the desired range in 2023.
 The lake is noted for both the size and numbers of white bass.
 Fish up to 15” are common.
 Anglers can catch white bass within the entire lake, using minnows, small spinners, and small jigs.

 Location: Lake Springfield is located on the southeast edge of Springfield.